NikosRig/PayByBank/README.md

 Introduction
 ------------
-Paybybank is a framework for accepting SEPA payments and can be used by PISPs.
+PaybyBank is a framework for accepting SEPA payments and can be used by PISPs.
 It can be extended and supports PSD2 compliant payment methods that follow Berlin group's specifications.

 &nbsp;&nbsp;&nbsp;